SitekickRemastered/Discord-Bots/README.md

 # Authicer
-A bot that links discord accounts to Sitekick Remastered.
+- Links discord accounts to Sitekick Remastered

+- Creates & syncs a list of Discord Nitro boosters with Sitekick Remastered

+- Adds rank role to verified members and updates usernames

 ---